Dr Andy Baker – Managing Director

 Dr Laurence Poulter – Associate Director

-Laurence has recently joined Eden NE as an Associate Director.
+Laurence joined Eden NE in 2022 as an Associate Director.
 He is a Member of the Institute of Physics and the Institute of Mechanical Engineers.
 He is a Chartered Engineer and a Chartered Physicist.
 He has a BSc and PhD in Physics, an MBA and a Diploma in Occupational Health and Safety.

 Dr Tim Soetens – Principal Consultant